 As I was applying for college, I remember telling my (poor) uncle that I was considering either philosophy or engineering major.
 He, a professor of philosophy, said: “It’s all well and good to follow your passion.
 But in my experience, as a grad student with nothing in his pocket, only able to afford discounted wine and the cheapest sandwich shops, and years paying off grad school loans on a professor’s salary, I wouldn’t recommend that path.”
 Always the eloquent speaker.

 You don’t need to be a billionaire to be financially free.
-One of the easiest ways to increase your upside when things go well.
+But a good way to have a healthy wealth (not necessarily high income) is to choose a path with minimal downside and great upside when things go well.
 If you are patient for 10 years (see the first guidepost) eventually things will go really well.
 That’s why I like grant writing.
 When we help an entrepreneur raise capital we win big.
 This aligns our interests with theirs.

 Diversify your income (Become Antifragile)